-Councilmember Viagran thanked the Department of their hard work in ensuring that the needs of Seniors are addressed and that transportation services are offered.
+Councilmember Viagran thanked the Department for their hard work in ensuring that the needs of Seniors are addressed and that transportation services are offered.
 She asked of the results of the Survey denoting a satisfaction rate of 93%.
-Ms. Woosley reported that said survey was always available for completion and that questions asked about the quality of the center, quality of the food offered, and customer service provided.
-Councilmember Viagran asked of the Partnership with the County for providing services at County Senior Ms. Woosley stated that the County maintained their own Facilities and that the Centers.
-City provided meals.
+Ms. Woosley reported that said survey was always available for completion and that the survey related to the quality of the center, quality of the food offered, and customer service provided.
+Councilmember Viagran asked of the Partnership with the County for providing services at County Senior Centers.
+Ms. Woosley stated that the County maintained their own Facilities and that the City provided meals.
 Councilmember Viagran thanked the Department for the Housing and Financial Stability services offered.
 She asked for more detailed information regarding the After School Challenge Program.
 Ms. Woosley reported that 70% of Participants paid a reduced fee with 30% paying the full price.
-She noted that said percentage had been steady for the last several years and that the Department was expecting a slight increase in FY 2016.
-It was explained that the cost for the Program had reverted to the amount charged in previous years as increased fees were cost prohibitive for families.
 Councilmember Viagran spoke on the importance of developing partnerships, especially with Faith-based Organizations, for providing services to elderly Homeowners.

-Councilmember Medina highlighted benefits provided the by the Human Services Department to all Residents of San Antonio, especially in the area of mental health assistance.
-He asked for more information regarding the Mayor's Challenge to end Veteran Ms. Woosley reported that the Initiative began in January 2015 and the goal Homelessness. was to assist 859 Veterans find housing by the end of the year.
+Councilmember Medina highlighted the benefits provided by the Human Services Department to all Residents of San Antonio, especially in the area of mental health He asked for more information regarding the Mayor's Challenge to end Veteran assistance.
+Homelessness.
+Ms. Woosley reported that the Initiative began in January 2015 and the goal was to assist 859 Veterans find housing by the end of the year.
 She noted that the challenge was finding long-term housing as Veterans were not the typical tenant.
 Partnerships were highlighted to include USAA, Chambers of Commerce, and Landlord Organizations.
-Mrs. Sculley clarified that the goal was to have Zero Homeless Veterans by the end of the year and that the City was still finding housing solutions for 390 of the 849 identified Homeless Veterans.
-It was reported that the challenge was identifying Developers and organizations that were willing to build housing for Homeless Veterans that includes supportive services.
-It was also noted that financing needed to be identified.
+Mrs. Sculley clarified that the goal was to have Zero Homeless Veterans by the end of the year and that the City was still finding housing solutions for 390 of the 849 identified Homeless Veterans

-Councilmember Lopez spoke on the benefits of supporting job training and educational Programs and requested that funding for Project Quest be fully instated.
+Councilmember Lopez spoke on the benefits of supporting job training and educational Programs and requested that full funding for Project Quest be allocated.
 As it relates to Senior Centers, Councilmember Lopez highlighted increased attendance at the District 6 Facility resulting in the need to increase the square footage by 4,000.
-He continued by speaking on the various amenities offered and size of Senior Centers throughout the City and noted that Constituents demanded the building of Comprehensive Senior Centers.
-Councilmember Lopez asked of Partnerships and enrollment for the Head Start Program.
+He asked of Partnerships and enrollment for the Head Start Program.
 Ms. Woosley listed Schools involved and the number of students enrolled by School.
-She reported that the City of San Antonio served as the Funding Grantee, provided oversight and monitored compliance, provided family support services, and contracted with school districts to provide education to children.
-Councilmember Lopez voiced concern with children from the Edgewood School District not being served by Head Start as a result of the Superintendent being let go by the Board.
-He asked of the role the City had in ensuring that children continue in the Program.
-Mrs. Sculley reported that as the City was the Funding Grantee, the City took over responsibility for ensuring that Participants continued to be served.
-Ms. Woosley highlighted how the City monitored the situation to include subcontracting with Family Services to provide family support as well as deploying additional City Staff to monitor facilities on a daily basis and to make connections with family members.
+She reported that the City of San Antonio served as the Funding Grantee, provided oversight and monitored compliance, provided family support services, and contracted with school districts to provide education Councilmember Lopez voiced concern with children from the Edgewood to children.
+School District not being served by Head Start as a result of the Superintendent being let go by the Board.
+He asked of the role the City had in ensuring that children continue in the Mrs. Sculley reported that as the City was the Funding Grantee, the City took Program. over responsibility for ensuring that Participants continued to be served.
+Ms. Wooslev highlighted how the City monitored the situation to include subcontracting with Family Services to provide family support as well as deploying additional City Staff to monitor facilities on a daily basis and to make connections with family members.